From Static to Dynamic Anomaly Detection with Application to Power System Cyber Security: Problem Statement

-\end{Lem} One can observe that a stealthy attack~$D_{f}f[\cdot]$ indeed lies in the range space of $C$ that represents a tampered value~$D_{f}f[k] = C \Delta X$ where $\Delta X \in \mathbb{R}^{n_{X}}$ can be any injected bias influencing certain sensor measurements.
-Such multivariate attacks would challenge the detector design as they may neutralize the diagnosis filter outputs. \begin{As}[Stationary attacks] Throughout this article, we consider attacks~$f[\cdot]$ that are time-invariant, i.e., $f[k] = 0$ for all $k \le k_{\min}$; $f[k]= f \in \mathcal{F}$ for all $k > k_{\min}$.
-Namely, the attack occurs as a constant bias injection~$f$ on measurements during the system operations at a specific unknown time instance $k_{\min}$, and it remains unchanged since then. \end{As} Advanced attacks also pursue a maximized impact on the system dynamics.
-Thus, an adversary would try to inject ``{\em smart}" false data, possibly with large magnitudes, in such a way that it causes the maximum damage.
-The next definition opts to formalize this class of attacks.
+One can observe that a stealthy attack~$D_{f}f[\cdot]$ described in \eqref{eq:att_sp} has the knowledge of the system model~\eqref{eq:static_sys} through the range space of $C$.
+That is, it represents a tampered value~$D_{f}f[k] = C \Delta X$ where $\Delta X \in \mathbb{R}^{n_{X}}$ can be any injected bias influencing certain sensor measurements.
+Such multivariate attacks would also challenge the detector design as they may neutralize the diagnosis filter outputs.

+\begin{As}[Stationary attacks] Throughout this article, we consider attacks~$f[\cdot]$ that are time-invariant, i.e., $f[k] = 0$ for all $k \le k_{\min}$; $f[k]= f \in \mathcal{F}$ for all $k > k_{\min}$.
+Namely, the attack occurs as a constant bias injection~$f$ on measurements during the system operations at a specific unknown time instance $k_{\min}$, and it remains unchanged since then. \end{As}